Todd Gurley: Los Angeles Rams release running back

 The 25-year-old was officially let go on Thursday after what was reportedly an extensive effort to find a trade partner.

-By realising Gurley, the Rams avoided a $10.5 million bonus payment due Thursday, according to ESPN's Adam Schefter.
+By releasing Gurley, the Rams avoided a $10.5m bonus payment due Thursday, according to ESPN's Adam Schefter.

 "Damn I got fired on my day off," Gurley wrote on Twitter - accompanied by a laughing emoji - shortly after his release became official.

-Gurley had yet to begin the massive $57 million extension he signed prior to the 2018 season, and his departure will leave the Rams facing a dead-cap hit in the region of $20m.
+Gurley had yet to begin the massive $57m extension he signed prior to the 2018 season, and his departure will leave the Rams facing a dead-cap hit in the region of $20m.

 According to reports, the Atlanta Falcons, Tampa Bay Buccaneers, Buffalo Bills, Los Angeles Chargers, Miami Dolphins and Kansas City Chiefs were among the teams interested in Gurley.